Emergent Bell-Triplet State in Proton-Proton Scattering

 where $\{\lambda_i\}$ are the square roots of the eigenvalues of $R=\rho(\sigma_y\!\otimes\!\sigma_y)\rho^*(\sigma_y\!\otimes\!\sigma_y)$ in descending order \cite{Hill1997,Wootters1998}.
 This measure ranges from 0 to 1, where 0 indicates an unentangled (separable) state and 1 corresponds to a maximally entangled state.
 For instance, all four Bell states yield $\mathcal{C}=1$, confirming their maximal entanglement.
 As an experimentally accessible measure, concurrence is widely used as a genuine entanglement quantifier for two qubits \cite{Wootters1998}.

 \textit{Emergence of the entangled spin-triplet state}---The entanglement power extracted from the Nijmegen PWA93 database (including Coulomb effects) is shown in Fig.\,\ref{fig:one}(a).
-It exhibits displaying a symmetric profile at the scattering angle $\theta=90^\circ$, reflecting the indistinguishability of the two protons.
+It exhibits a symmetric profile at the scattering angle $\theta=90^\circ$, reflecting the indistinguishability of the two protons.
 Two pronounced enhancements are observed: one at low laboratory energies ($E<10$~MeV) and another around $(E,\theta)=(151~\text{MeV},90^\circ)$, hereafter denoted as $(E_\odot,\theta_\odot)$.
 These regions correspond to kinetic conditions that favor strong spin entanglement.
 The well-known low-energy enhancement originates from the ${}^1S_0$ partial-wave scattering, which generates the antisymmetric singlet state $|\Psi^{-}\rangle = (\ket{\uparrow\downarrow}-\ket{\downarrow\uparrow})/\sqrt{2}$ \cite{Glockle1983,Stoks1993}, long recognized as the essential configuration for nuclear Bell tests with proton singlet pairs \cite{LamehiRachti1976,Sakai2006}.
 In sharp contrast, the distinct peak at $(E_\odot,\theta_\odot)$ reveals a previously unexplored regime where the scattering process gives rise to a strongly entangled spin-triplet state.

 While the concept of entanglement power has garnered theoretical interest in nuclear physics \cite{Bai2023,Miller2023,Cavallin2025,Witala2025}, its direct experimental determination remains challenging.
-Given this limitation, we therefore adopt concurrence $\mathcal{C}$ as a more practical and experimentally accessible measure of spin entanglement.
-The concurrence distribution, predicted for a completely unpolarized initial state, $\rho_{i}=\tfrac{1}{4}\mathbf{1}_4$, is shown in Fig.\ \ref{fig:one}(b) and closely mirrors the entanglement power displayed in Fig.\ \ref{fig:one}(a).
-This correspondence is particularly evident in the coincidence of the second local maximum for both quantities at $(E_\odot,\theta_\odot)$.
-The similarity is expected, since the entanglement power---defined as an average over all possible input spin orientations---is effectively equivalent to the concurrence evaluated for an unpolarized initial ensemble.
+Given this limitation, we adopt concurrence $\mathcal{C}$ as a more practical and experimentally accessible measure of spin entanglement.
+The concurrence map for a completely unpolarized initial state, Fig.\,\ref{fig:one}(b), closely mirrors the entanglement-power landscape and reaches $\mathcal{C}=0.977$ at $(E_\odot,\theta_\odot)$.
+At this kinematic point, the reconstructed final-state density matrix is dominated by a single Bell-triplet component,

-\textit{Bell transition operator as a novel quantum gate}--- At the kinematic point $(E_\odot,\theta_\odot)$, the concurrence $\mathcal{C}=0.977$ indicates that the outgoing two-proton state is nearly maximally entangled.
-The reconstructed final-state density matrix is dominated by a single component: